rgolder1/aztec/README.md

 - soapdemo:

 SOAP Controller with Spring Web Services.
 The service is a Map for create/get/update/remove.
 Includes SoapUI project for testing.

-(Work in progress).
+Open SoapUI and import project src/tests/resources/soapdemo-soapui-project.xml.
+On command line deploy war with mvn tomcat:run, and run SoapUI test cases.